 A Demanding Process

-Root cause analysis is a demanding process for both the problem solver and the coach.
+Conducting a root cause analysis is a demanding process for both the coach and the problem solver.

-For the coach, it’s important to help the problem solver move forward and persevere in this thinking process.
+And for the coach, it’s important to help the problem solver move forward and persevere in this thinking process.
 For that, some special techniques are necessary.

 Let’s look closer at each one: